AndyYu25/CX4640-f23-final/README.md

 $$0 = c_{p+1}b_0 + c_pb_1 + ... + c_{p-q+1}b_q$$
 $$...$$
 $$0 = c_{p+q}b_0 + c_{p + q - 1}b_1 + ... + c_pb_q$$

-Thus, the Pade approximant can be derived from the Taylor expansion by first solving for the coefficients of $D(x)$ and then solving for the coefficients of $N(x)$ using the above linear system.
+Thus, the Padé approximant can be derived from the Taylor expansion by first solving for the coefficients of $D(x)$ and then solving for the coefficients of $N(x)$ using the above linear system.
+The Padé approximant can be used in finite difference methods much like the Taylor series as a polynomial approximation of a rational function.

 ## Spectral Methods

 Spectral methods are a class of methods developed to solve mixed initial—boundary value problems that represent the solution as a linear combination of selected basis functions [https://apps.dtic.mil/sti/pdfs/ADA056922.pdf, page 1].
-The basis functions are either sinusoidal functions for or

 Spectral methods converge exponentially, so they have a higher order of accuracy compared to finite difference methods [https://apps.dtic.mil/sti/pdfs/ADA056922.pdf, page 2].

+## Finite Element Methods

 ## What your article should not contain